Episode 97

 Published on:

-WELCOME TO OUR KITCHEN: We're talking about ketchup!
+WELCOME TO OUR KITCHEN: We're talking about the weirdest foods we've ever eaten!

-If you'd like to check out our latest cookbook, COLD CANNING, please click here.
+If you'd like to see our latest cookbook, COLD CANNING, check it out at this link here.

 Transcript